 Brave Buffalo, Sioux Nation

-Over the next 4 years we immersed ourselves in Expedition planning.
+Over the next 4 years we immersed ourselves in Expedition planning and training for a life in the wild.
 We began by researching the remote regions we aimed to visit in the map room at the Royal Geographical Society in London.
-Step by step we identified core skills we would need to enable us make work in extreme environments and in independent isolation for months at a time.
-To this end we learned tracking, remote region medicine, scuba-diving, and wilderness survival.
+Step by step we leaned the skills we would need to make our work in extreme environments and in independent isolation for months at a time; tracking, remote region medicine, scuba-diving, and wilderness survival became as essential to our practice as the selection of materials and papers we would use to make our art in the bush.
 When you fully commit to going down a new and uncertain path things you never anticipated open up to you.
 We were fortunate to meet a range of generous and inspiring individuals, patrons and sponsors who believed in our mission and our work and helped us in those early years achieve our goals.

 In 1994 we took a step into the unknown, gave up our London studio and embarked on what would become a twelve year period of extended art-making expeditions.
 By combining our passion for painting together with our quest to explore remote wilderness our journeys would take us to Arctic, desert, ocean and jungle habitats on 7 continents to track, dive with and paint the most endangered creatures on the planet.
 Our commitment to our wild subjects was cemented in the field.
 The bush had become our studio.